How Do Unschooling Parents Make Plans?

 Planning as an Unschooling Parent (Without Turning Into a Teacher)

-One of the biggest questions parents ask when they move toward unschooling is:
+One of the biggest questions parents ask when they move toward unschooling is - and something we talk about regularly in my membership community:

 “If we don’t use curriculum... how do we plan anything?”